How to Buy a Title

 - Buying a barony title.
 These titles are centuries old and were once attached to a specific area of land.
 In 2004, these titles became detached from the land and changed from territorial dignities to personal dignities.
 They can cost tens of thousands of pounds.

-- Marrying a person with the current title (plus a family inheritance of Lord or Lady)
+- Marrying a person with the current ‘Lord’ title or ‘Lady’ title.

 - Receiving an appointment to the House of Lords (which can only be achieved through nomination by the Prime Minister and then confirmation from the Queen).